Mission and History

 Faced with the likelihood of a vote of the people, Cleveland City Council enacted a Lead Safe Certificate ordinance on 7/24/19.

-In 2019-2020, during the pandemic, CLASH re-formed as a 501 c 3 tax exempt organization for the purpose of fully implementing the Cleveland Lead Safe Certificate ordinance and expanding the scope of lead safe housing protections for Clevelanders who are at risk of lead poisoning.
-During the pandemic, our we developed health safe communication channels including two email newsletters (Stay in Touch for public supporters and Weekend/midweek update for activists.
-We also produced a brochure on Using Nutrition to combat lead poisoning which we circulated at food programs and feeding centers.
+During the pandemic, CLASH developed health safe communication channels including two email newsletters (Stay in Touch for public supporters and Weekend/midweek update for activists.)
+We also produced a brochure on Using Nutrition to Combat Lead Poisoning, which we circulated at food programs and feeding centers.
 CLASH continued to meet using online meeting tools.

 In 2021, as pandemic restrictions eased CLASH reached out to citizens through community events and to civic leaders through online issue briefings.